In case your time is short

 With these separate data environments, it becomes very difficult to understand underlying infrastructure or application issues in current technology stacks with high levels of interdependence; siloed systems make centralized insight impossible.

 Organizations expend significant resources to maintain these disparate systems yet continue to lack a single-pane view for monitoring and managing incidents.
 Typically, each support team within the organization will investigate issues independently.
 The NOC then combines these teams’ tools and processes, eventually coalescing the data and analysis to determine the root cause.
 This leads to significant delays in incident resolution.
-Senior management escalation and involvement in troubleshooting is a common occurrence in these siloed environments, causing significant lost productivity for the organization.
+Senior management escalation and involvement in troubleshooting are common in these siloed environments, causing significant loss of productivity for the organization.

 How AIOps can help